Experimental violation of the Leggett-Garg inequality under decoherence: Results

 Fig. \ref{setup} shows the experimental setup for investigating the evolution of the interested photon.
-Two equal sets of quartz plates, each of which contains a quartz plate q with thickness $L$ and a tiltable combination of quartz plates M, correspond to the operation of U and U$'$ in fig. \ref{logic}.
-The solid pane M contains two parallel quartz plates with thickness of 8$\lambda_{0}$ ($\lambda_{0}$=0.78$\mu$m) and a mutual perpendicular quartz plate with thickness of 16$\lambda_{0}$, where the black bars represent the direction of their optical axis.
-By titling these two 8$\lambda_{0}$ quartz plates, we can introduce the required relative phase between the ordinary and extraordinary light.
-In our setting, U=U$'$, which means that the evolution time from $t_{1}$ to $t_{2}$ is the same as that from $t_{2}$ to $t_{3}$ (the time duration is denoted as $t$).
-The polarization beam splitter (PBS) and the three half wave plates ($\lambda/2$) with optical axis set to be $22.5^{\circ}$ located in the dashed pane transmits the $45^{\circ}$ polarization state (path 1) and reflects $-45^{\circ}$ polarization state (path 2).
-As a result, if the ancilla qubit is encoded as the path information of the photon, the dashed pane acts as the CNOT gate with the path of the photon used as the target qubit and the polarization used as the control qubit.
-The dashed pane is inserted at time $t_{2}$ only when we measure $K(t_{2},t_{3})$.
-The final detection basis is chosen by the polarizer (P).
-The photon in path 1 (path 2) is coupled by a multimode fiber to the single photon detector D1 (D2).
-Long pass lens (LP) are used in front of the detectors to minimize the influence of the pump beam light.
+Figure \ref{setup}a shows the setup to measure the value of $K(t_{1},t_{2})$.
+The quartz plate q and a tiltable combination of quartz plates M represent the evolution environment (the total thickness of quartz plates is $L$).
+The solid pane M contains two parallel quartz plates (optic axes are set to be horizontal) with the thickness of 8$\lambda_{0}$ (0.78 $\mu$m) and a mutual perpendicular quartz plate with the thickness of 16$\lambda_{0}$, where black bars represent the direction of their optic axes.
+By tilting these two 8$\lambda_{0}$ quartz plates, we can introduce the required relative phase between $H$ and $V$.
+The measurement basis is chosen by a polarizer (P).
+The photon is then coupled by a multimode fibre to the single photon detector D1 equipped with a Long pass lenses (LP) in front of it, which is used to minimise the background caused by the pump beam light.
+Figure 2b represents the setup to measure $K(t_{1},t_{3})$ with two equal sets of quartz plates of q and M, in which the evolution time is twice of that in Fig. 2a.
+In our setting, the evolution from $t_{1}$ to $t_{2}$ is the same as that from $t_{2}$ to $t_{3}$ (the time duration is denoted as $t$), which means U=U'.
+In order to measure $K(t_{2},t_{3})$, the dashed pane, containing a polarization beam splitter (PBS) and three half wave plates (HWP), with optic axes set at $22.5^{\circ}$, is implemented at time $t_{2}$ as shown in Fig. 2c.
+The dashed pane transmits the $45^{\circ}$ polarization state (path 1) and reflects the $-45^{\circ}$ polarization state (path 2).
+As a result, if the ancilla qubit is encoded as the path information of the photon, the dashed pane acts as the CNOT gate with the path of the photon used as the target qubit and the polarization as the control qubit.
+Another single photon detector (D2) is applied to detect the photon in the path 2.